zpaulovics/datetimepicker-rails/README.md

 Add this line to your application's Gemfile:

-    gem 'datetimepicker-rails'
+    # SORRY!
+But the 'datetimepicker-rails' name in RubyGems repo already taken.

-Or install it yourself from the latest build as:
+So install it from the git by:

     gem 'datetimepicker-rails', :require => 'datetimepicker-rails', :git => 'git://github.com/zpaulovics/datetimepicker-rails.git'